 Images and Videos

-- Creator Images are Optimized on Upload.
+- Fastr Frontend and Creator Studio Images are Optimized on upload

 - Break up Images as much as possible.
 For example, use a series of smaller images vs. using one large image.